TintPoint/BeforeSetup/README.md

 ### Usage

-You need to create a [GitHub Personal Access Token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) with `repo` permission, which will allow `BeforeSetup` to access your repositories.
+You need to create a [GitHub Personal Access Token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) with `repo` permission, which allows `BeforeSetup` to access your repositories.

-Then you need to have a configurations file stored somewhere on your computer following [the YAML standard](http://yaml.org).
+Then you need to have a config file stored somewhere on your computer following [the YAML standard](http://yaml.org).
 For example:

 ```yaml
 repositoryTopics: